TheDeployOnRails/TheRailsAppStarter/README.md

 TheAppStartScripts
 ==================

-Bash scripts for starting dev env of Rails App.
+Bash scripts for starting Rails Services & App

 For example it can start `whenever`, `sphinx`, `delayed_job`, `sidekiq`, `unicorn`, etc.